jmedinacs/gv_meal_break_law_compliance/README.md

 - The waiver is **signed and retained** for audit or legal review

 **Key compliance detail:**
 With a valid waiver in place, the employee is **not required to begin the meal period before the end of the fifth hour**.
-Instead, the lunch (if taken) may begin **any time up to the end of the sixth hour** (i.e., no later than 5 hours and 59 minutes after clock-in).
+Instead, the employee may waive taking their meal period or may begin their meal period at least **half an hour** before the end of a 6-hour or less shift.

 If no waiver exists, a meal period must start **no later than the end of the fifth hour** of work.